rnpbr/opennetworking-docs/docs/en/Laboratórios/Configuração-NETCONF/index.md

 In this section, we will use `containerlab` to deploy a simple network topology defined in the `simple-lab.yaml` file.

-1.  **Image Generation (if necessary):**
+1.  **Image Generation (if needed):**
-    The virtual router images (vSRX for Juniper and NE40E for Huawei) need to be available locally.
+    The virtual router images (vSRX for Juniper and NE40E for Huawei) must be available locally.
 Use `vrnetlab` to build these images.
 See the [`vrnetlab` documentation](https://containerlab.dev/manual/vrnetlab/#vrnetlab) for detailed instructions on how to generate the `VSRX 20.1R1.13` and `Huawei NE40E V800R011C00SPC607B607` images.

 2.  **Topology Deployment:**
-    With the images ready, run the following command to start the lab:
+    With the images ready, execute the following command to start the lab:

     ```bash
     sudo containerlab deploy -t simple-lab.yaml